pyeventsourcing/eventsourcing/README.md

         raise NotImplementedError(type(event))
 ```

 We can now create a new example entity.
-We can update its property 'foo'.
+We can update its property ```foo```.
 And we can discard
-the entity.
-Let's subscribe to receive the events that will be published, so we can see what
+the entity using the ```discard()``` method.

-is happening.
+Let's subscribe to receive the events that will be published, so we can see what is happening.

 ```python
 from eventsourcing.domain.model.events import subscribe